 Prior to the MSGE Distribution, certain employees and the non-employee directors of Sphere Entertainment (some of whom are now employees or non-employee directors of the Company) participated in Sphere Entertainment equity award programs (the "Sphere Entertainment Stock Plans").
-In connection with the MSGE Distribution, each option to purchase Sphere Entertainment's Class A common stock became two options: one option to acquire Sphere Entertainment Class A common stock and one an option to acquire the Company's Class A common stock granted under the Employee Stock Plan.
-The exercise price of the option was allocated between the existing Sphere Entertainment options and new Company options based upon the weighted average price of each of the Sphere Entertainment Class A common stock and our Class A Common Stock over the ten trading days immediately following the Distribution.
+In connection with the MSGE Distribution, each option to purchase Sphere Entertainment's Class A common stock became two options: one option to acquire Sphere Entertainment Class A common stock and one option to acquire the Company's Class A common stock granted under the Employee Stock Plan.
+The exercise price of the option was allocated between the existing Sphere Entertainment options and new Company options based upon the weighted average price of each of the Sphere Entertainment Class A common stock and the Company's Class A Common Stock over the ten trading days immediately following the Distribution.
 In connection with the MSGE Distribution, each holder of a Sphere Entertainment RSU received one MSG Entertainment RSU in respect of every one Sphere Entertainment RSU owned on the record date and continues to be entitled to a share of Sphere Entertainment Class A common stock (or cash or other property) for each Sphere Entertainment RSU in accordance with the Sphere Entertainment award agreement.
-Additionally, each holder of a Sphere Entertainment employee PSU received one Company PSU (at target performance) in respect of every one Sphere Entertainment PSU (at target performance) owned on the Record Date and continues to be entitled to a share of Sphere Entertainment Class A common stock (or cash or other property) for each Sphere Entertainment PSU in accordance with the Sphere Entertainment award agreement.
+Additionally, each holder of a Sphere Entertainment employee PSU received one Company PSU (at target performance) in respect of every one Sphere Entertainment PSU (at target performance) owned on the Record Date and continues to be entitled to a share of Sphere Entertainment Class A common stock (or cash or other property) for each Sphere Entertainment PSU in accordance with the Sphere Entertainment Class A common stock (or cash or other property) for each Sphere Entertainment PSU in accordance with the Sphere Entertainment award agreement.

-Further, in connection with the MSGE Distribution, each holder of a Sphere Entertainment director RSU received one share of our Class A common stock in respect of every one Sphere Entertainment RSU owned on the Record Date and continues to be entitled to a share of Sphere Entertainment Class A common stock (or cash or other property) in accordance with the Sphere Entertainment award agreement.
+Further, in connection with the MSGE Distribution, each holder of a Sphere Entertainment director RSU received one share of the Company's Class A common stock in respect of every one Sphere Entertainment RSU owned on the Record Date and continues to be entitled to a share of Sphere Entertainment Class A common stock (or cash or other property) in accordance with the Sphere Entertainment award agreement.